atthom/Revolut_Stats/README.md

 > - compile the script or make a standalone version
 > - convert the report into several format (pdf, docx?, html...)
-> - draw a line plot for the whole .csv for each
 > - draw a piechart for each payement by day of the week.

 #### Known bug